Silver-3/Discord.js-Bot-Template/readme.md

 # Discord.js Bot Template

 A template for a discord.js bot.
-This is for personal use but can you install with steps below:
+This is a template I use but can you install with steps below:

 Open command prompt and copy:
 ```